Semphis9/my-first-project/README.md

-# my-first-project
+#my-first-project

-This is my first project in which I will train my developer skills
+This is my first project in which I will train my developer skills.